cfengine/documentation/reference/functions/findfiles.markdown

 This function, used together with the `bundlesmatching` function, allows you to do dynamic inputs and a dynamic bundle call chain.

+**WARNING:**
+- The current implementation of glob patterns on Windows contains bugs.
+  Therefore, we strongly recommend using the `!windows::` class guard expression to safeguard against any use of the function on Windows platforms.
+  Rest assured, we are actively working on resolving these issues and improving its functionality.

 **Notes:**

 - Brace expansion is not currently supported, `{x,y,anything}` will not match `x` or `y` or `anything`.